 Hope is obtained everyday with new advances in research in the neuro-oncology field in Canada.
 Over time research has led to: improvements to technologies allowing us to view the brain; advances in surgical techniques, radiation practices and treatments for all tumour grades; as well as improvements for pediatric patients.
 The entire research program is funded thanks to generous donors from across Canada.

-Since 1985, donor support has led to Brain Tumour Foundation of Canada providing $3 million to support the important research into the cause of and cure for brain tumours including the:
+Since 1985, donor support has led to Brain Tumour Foundation of Canada supporting the important research into the cause of and cure for brain tumours including the:

 Research is a fundamental component of our organization's mission to help patients.
 Watch this video to learn about the projects and research initiatives happening all the time - and made possible by the financial support from people like you.